310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora northinking %}
-Yeah, now that you mention it… He *has* been a li'l quieter than usual lately.
+Yeah, now that you mention it… He *has* been a li’l quieter than usual lately.

-He hasn’t been his usual positive self… I mean, he didn’t seem pumped up 'bout participating in the Halloween Party, either.
+He hasn’t been his usual positive self… I mean, he didn’t seem pumped up ‘bout participating in the Halloween Party, either.
 {% endbubble %}

 {% bubble Midori srsthinking %}